pluralsh/documentation/pages/deployments/operator/architecture.md

 ## Full API Spec

-The full api spec can be found by looking through the go types [here](/deployments/operator/api).
+The full api spec can be found by looking through the go types {% doclink to="operator-api" %}here{% /doclink %}.
 You can also look at the code [here](https://github.com/pluralsh/console/tree/master/go/controller/api/v1alpha1).

 ## Read-Only vs Write resources